 FlorianAI supports NERIS data integration as part of its broader RMS and CAD connectivity.
 The specific workflow depends on what RMS and CAD systems a department uses, but the principle is consistent: FlorianAI connects to the systems that hold the incident data, pulls structured data into the NERIS report structure, and provides AI-assisted narrative drafting for the portions that require natural language.

-For departments in the process of migrating from NFIRS to NERIS, FlorianAI can support the transition by helping officers understand the new data field requirements and mapping their existing data workflows to the NERIS structure.
-This is a common pain point in the transition — not that the new requirements are unreasonable, but that the mapping between old workflows and new requirements is not always obvious.
+For departments still catching up to NERIS, FlorianAI can support the move by helping officers understand the new data field requirements and mapping their existing data workflows to the NERIS structure.
+This is a common pain point, not that the new requirements are unreasonable, but that the mapping between old workflows and new requirements is not always obvious.

 Compliance, Accuracy, and the Officer’s Responsibility